kbastamow/Data-table/README.md

 - [Tanstack-table](https://tanstack.com/table/v8)
 - [Shadcn-ui](https://ui.shadcn.com/docs)

-The table has been built following a the excellent tutorial and examples found on Shadcn documentation, and extended.
+The table has been built following the excellent tutorial and examples found on Shadcn documentation, and extended.

 ![screenshot](./src/assets/screenshot-table.png)